theogravity/graphql-pothos-server-example/README.md

 # giraphql GraphQL Server Example

-This repo demonstrates how to use the graphQL code-based [giraphql](https://giraphql.com/) library to build queries and mutations.
+This repo demonstrates how to use the graphQL code-based [giraphql](https://giraphql.com/) library to build queries, mutations, and add directives.

 It is written using Typescript.